bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 The demonstration must clearly show the successful completion of the following four parts in order.

 **Part A: Simulation with CLI Tracking**
-**This part demonstrates your ability to control the simulated robot and use ROS 2 CLI tools to track messages.**
+This first part demonstrates your ability to control the simulated robot and use ROS 2 CLI tools to track messages.

 * **Launch Simulation:** Start the `turtlebot3_manipulation_gazebo` simulation.
 * **Topic Inspection:** Open a terminal and run `ros2 topic echo /joint_states`.
 Ensure this terminal is clearly visible in the video.